Kristovich/shoko-nfo-export/README.md

 Edit the top 5 variables in the file and run using bash.

 The collections folders that get created in the current directory can be put into jellyfin/emby in their respective "collections" folder within the folder labled data (also be sure to fix permissions).

+If for whatever reason you decide to terminate the script while its processing, be sure to remove all the [boxset] folders in the current directory, otherwise you will get a bunch of duplicates.